Haugh of Urr: Description

 The village is situated beside the River Urr.
 Scots haugh (also hauch, haw, halch) means 'river-meadow', i.e. a level piece of ground beside a stream, from Old English halh, healh 'corner, nook'.
 Urr is from Cumbric or 'border, boundary, limit'.

 It has one public house, the Laurie Arms (which incorporates a part-time post office), one church (Church of Scotland), a village hall, a Scout hut, and a small village green.
 The village no longer has any shops.
 It used to have two shops, one of which included a petrol filling station, while the other included a full-time post office, which reduced to part-time in later years.
 The last shop closed in 2009.
 Hardgate is a nearby hamlet up the hill and the boundaries are indistinct.
 Agriculture and tourism are the mainstays of the local economy.
 The village is known to locals as "the Haugh".
-The Urrbrae, South Australia, a suburb of Adelaide, was named after the village.
+Urrbrae, a suburb of South Australia's capital Adelaide, was named after the village.